COGS108/Projects/FinalProject_Guidelines.md

 ## Project Components

-### Group Project Survey
+### Group Assignment

-Each group will submit one Google Form Survey indicating who is in their group, including each member's names, PIDs, and GitHub usernames.
-These will be used to create the private GitHub repos your group will be using throughout the quarter.
+Groups will be assigned during week 3.
+You and your groupmates will receive an invitation to a GitHub repo.
+Please accept this invitation as soon as you see it.
+It will expire in 7d.

 ### Previous Project Review